Business 401(k) Services / Tax Savings

 How Much Is The Start-up Plan Tax Credit?

-The start-up plan tax credit is as much as $5,500 per year for the first three years after starting a retirement plan—a total of up to $16,500.
+The start-up plan tax credit is as much as $5,500 per year for the first three years plus up to $1,000 per eligible employee for the first five years.

 Who Is Eligible For The New Retirement Plan Tax Credit?